The Fluffer: Plot

-At the studio an expensive video camera goes missing and company manager Chad Cox is found dead in his apartment.
+An expensive video camera goes missing at the studio, and company manager Chad Cox is found dead in his apartment.
 The police seek Johnny, under his real name Michael Rossini, for questioning.
 Johnny turns to Sean for help, and together they flee to Mexico.
-Once in Mexico, Sean sells his car for getaway money, and the two settle into a cheap Mexican motel.
+Once there, Sean sells his car for getaway money, and the two settle into a cheap motel.
 Johnny initially denies involvement in Chad's death but later confesses to Sean that he killed Chad accidentally during a fight over the payoff for stealing the camera for drug money.
 Stunned, Sean goes out to clear his head, returning later with tequila and snacks.
 That night, Johnny offers to let Sean service him sexually, but for the first time Sean declines.
 Sean shares in oblique terms memories of being sexually abused as a child by an adult male neighbor.
 Johnny starts to cry, saying he can relate because of some of the "fucked up shit" he's been through and that he was made to do things he didn't want to do.
-Sean comforts Johnny and for the first time calls him "Mikey."
+Sean comforts Johnny and for the first time calls him "Mikey".
 They kiss, and then fall asleep.

 When Sean wakes the next morning, Johnny is gone along with all of Sean's money.
 Sean initially tries to hitchhike back to the United States, but ends up accepting an offer to go farther south to San Ignacio, an idyllic location he had previously suggested he and Johnny visit.
 Babylon packs up her apartment and drives north away from Los Angeles.
 Mikey survives in Mexico by committing armed robberies, his new gritty reality counterpointed as Sean reads a fan letter written to Johnny, who remains a figure of fantasy.
-Sean tosses the letter on the side of the road, leaving it - and Johnny - behind.
+Sean tosses the letter on the side of the road, leaving it—and Johnny—behind.